This post may contain affiliate links. If you use them we earn a small commission at no extra cost to you.

 Because of how rugged and unforgiving this region is, you'll need to be fully prepared and self-reliant before setting out.
 We've done the drive ourselves and camped out for multiple days, so we're sharing our tips from personal experience.
 Here's how to stay safe in Leslie Gulch:

 // Bring plenty of water.
-There are no potable sources along the drive and this region is known for hot, dry, and dusty conditions.
+There are no potable sources along the drive and this region is known for hot, dry, and dusty conditions, in stark contrast to the lush green forests of western Oregon.
 It only receives about 10 inches of rain per year!
 The minimum you should bring is one gallon per person per day.
 We would recommended doubling that.

 You should also have a water filtration system as a back up.
 We've been using the Sawyer Squeeze for quite a while now and love how compact and convenient it is for up to two people.
 We just leave it in our day pack.
 There are gravity fed options if you're traveling with a group.